FAQs

 Investment Funds (Israel)

 This section ranks those firms and individuals advising in the world of investment funds.
 It covers work on behalf of sponsors and institutional investors, including fund formation, fund raising, investments, asset management regulatory matters, hybrid funds, fund-of-funds and spin-outs.
-All work for emerging companies in their funding activities should be included under Startups & Emerging Companies, whereas acquisitions of assets should be included under Corporate/M&A.
+Matters related to funds investing into emerging companies should be included under Startups & Emerging Companies, whereas acquisitions of assets should be included under Corporate/M&A.

 Private Equity (South Africa)

 This section focuses on transactional private equity matters such as buyouts and the merger or reorganisation of private equity houses.
 Advice on regulatory issues and representation before the relevant regulatory bodies is also relevant.
 The section gives greatest credit to the representation of asset managers, but also covers the representation of institutional investors and regulators.
 Law firms should be able to demonstrate that private equity work is a specific focus rather than an incidental feature of a broader corporate/M&A practice.
-Fund formation work is also relevant; it may be highlighted in a separate ranking table as this section matures.
+Fund formation work is also relevant.

 Projects & Energy (Africa-Wide)